The mission of the Department of Public Safety is to ensure public safety and enforce fish and wildlife laws. AS 44.41.020

 Percentage of Victim Service Participants Indicating Positive Program Impact

 Analysis of results and challenges: Data for this measure are gathered through confidential surveys completed by program participants when they exit program services.
+This data is a compilation of the data received from the community victim services programs.
 Research has demonstrated that increasing victims' knowledge of safety planning and community resources leads to increased safety and well-being over time.
-Alaska is participating in a national outcome measures project that uses this measure and A2 below to monitor reduced violence and increased quality of life for victims over time.
+Alaska is participating in a national outcome measures project that uses this measure to monitor reduced violence and increased quality of life for victims over time.

 Target #2: 100% of sex offender registrations are available online